bunopnu/fresh/README.md

 Below is an example of a WebSocket client that handles incoming frames to implement a simple counter:

-_Need to mention this example module contains approximately 15 lines of code._
+_It is worth mentioning that this example module contains approximately 15 lines of code._

 ```elixir
 defmodule EchoWebSocket do